bravoPan/gilbert-website/content/talk/Tesla/index.md

 # Publication name and optional abbreviated publication name.

-abstract: This is a project that is introduced by a mathematical modeling question, the full question could be found [here](https://bravopan.github.io/2018_ICM_Problem_D.pdf).
+abstract: This project is introduced by a mathematical modeling question, the full question could be found [here](https://bravopan.github.io/2018_ICM_Problem_D.pdf).
 More concisely, we are given a task to optimize the Tesla charge station in U.S., with respect to the city population, charger specification, car types and etc..
 Our solution could be checked on this [page](https://github.com/bravoPan/2018_MCM-ICM).
 The solution could be generic as a total solution for all electric vehicles, and we also explore the possibility to be applied in Korea, Australia.

 # Summary.
 An optional shortened abstract.
 summary: